Kaposi Sarcoma: Overview

 When should I call my healthcare provider?

 Your healthcare provider will talk with you about when to call.
-You may be told to call if you have any of the below:
+You may be told to call if you have:

 - Signs of an infection, such as a fever